Last Updated on

 Instead of an intense deficit, try going for a moderate deficit.
 It is less restrictive and your fat loss might go a little slower.
 But this can mean your body has less stress and is happier as a result.

-Protein is the one food group people who are building their bodies should have more of.
-Protein intake can make body builders feel good.
+Protein is the one food group that people who are building their bodies should have more of.
+Protein is essential for bodybuilders or anyone looking to build muscle mass.

-It is recommended that women from the 17 to 70 age group consume at least 49 grams of protein.
-For men in the same age group, the recommended intake is 56 grams.
+It is recommended that women from the 17 to 70 age group consume at least 49 grams of protein daily.
+For men in the same age group, the recommended intake is 56 grams daily .

 Every human body is different in a variety of ways.
 Your fitness level, exercising regimen and genes all influence how much protein you should consume.